mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_schemas.html.md

 ```

 Structured types in Inkling are intended to support common
 Machine Learning types.
-The Machine Learning types currently supported include
+The Machine Learning type currently supported is
-`Luminance` and `Matrix`.

-Inkling currently supports the types Matrix and Luminance.
-(This list will be
-expanded.)
+`Luminance`.
+This support will be expanded to `Matrix` and `Vector`, among
+others.

 ###### Constrained Types and Range Expressions